brehar/nodejs_server/README.md

 You may, of course, specify additional environments as needed.

 ## Running the Server
-You can run the server in default (staging) mode simply by executing `node index.js`.
+You can run the server in default (staging) mode simply by executing:

+    $ node index.js

 To specify a different environment, use the `NODE_ENV` environment variable.
-For example: `NODE_ENV=production node index.js`.
+For example:

+    $ NODE_ENV=production node index.js

+### Console Logging Enhancements
+This app is set to use NodeJS's built-in `util` module.
+By default, `workers.js` and `server.js` will not output any logging to the console (other than an initialization message).
+To enable additional logging, start the server with the command:

+    $ NODE_DEBUG=workers node index.js

+or:

+    $ NODE_DEBUG=server node index.js